dieselfox1/fincommerce/packages/php/email-editor/docs/block-registration.md

 (function() {
     console.log('Newsletter block JavaScript is loading...');

-    // Check if WordPress dependencies are available if (typeof wp === 'undefined') {
+    // Check if finpress dependencies are available if (typeof wp === 'undefined') {
-        console.error('WordPress dependencies not available');
+        console.error('finpress dependencies not available');
         return;
     }